Glossary of Terms

 Radioactive: Emitting energy waves due to decaying atomic nuclei.
 Radioactive substances are used in medicine as tracers for diagnosis, and in treatment to kill tumor cells.

 Skeleton: The skeleton is composed of bones and is the framework of the body.
-There is an average of 206 bones in average adult skeleton.
+There are 206 bones in the average adult skeleton.